Step 1:

 You don’t need to travel to Dublin to deliver the forms.
 The forms required can be presented in person at your local consulate.
 Your local consulate will certify the forms and send some documents to FBU-Dublin.

-Please note that the Consulate does not send to FBU-Dublin documents related to first-time Social Security applicants under the age of 12.
+Please note that the Consulate does not send FBU-Dublin documents related to first-time Social Security applicants under the age of 12.
 Parents of these applicants are responsible for sending their certified true copies, along with any Social Security-required forms.

 Please note that the U.S. Consulate does not make Social Security-related appointments for specific dates/times for individuals.

-So, first and most important for Dutch, Belgian, and Luxembourg residents: go to the Federal Benefits Unit in Dublin (for all other countries: go to your US Embassy) and make sure you know which forms are required for your application.
+So, first and most importantly for Dutch, Belgian, and Luxembourg residents: go to the Federal Benefits Unit in Dublin (for all other countries: go to your US Embassy) and make sure you know which forms are required for your application.

 If you have any questions, don’t hesitate to let us know.